-Welcome to the George Fox Middle School Media Program!
+Welcome to the Northeast Middle School Media Program!

 The mission of our library media program is to ensure that all students and staff are lifelong readers and effective users of ideas and information.